 It’s a high-stress situation, but it’ll be easier to navigate if you’re calm, prepared and know what do and how to notify your car insurance.

-You must stop to exchange contact and car insurance details if you have an accident.
+If you have an accident, you must stop to exchange contact and car insurance details.

 Unless it’s unsafe to do so, you must stop if: